Harnish/AgileCLU/README.md

+APIs and Company are no longer available.
+Left for research only.

 # AgileCLU #

 AgileCLU is a command line implementation of Limelight Networks Agile Storage cloud platform.
 It is also a Python library to simplify integrating Python applications with cloud object storage.